codingwithgeert/fossil-website/README.md

 #### User Stories
 - As a customer I want to search on the webpage for the item I want.

-- As a customer I want to be able to create my own login account on the webpage.
+- As a customer I want to be able to create my own account to login on the webpage.

 - As a customer I want to have my items i clicked stored in a cart.

 - As a customer I want to see a detailed page of the item i clicked.

-- As a customer I want to have a form to contact the developer of the website.
+- As a customer I want to have a form to contact the admin of the website.

 #### Design